-Why this matters: Understanding where a majority of consumer health information comes from is important way of knowing of its value, credibility and reliability.
+Why this matters: Understanding where a majority of consumer health information comes from is an important way of knowing of its value, credibility, and reliability.
 It is important to differentiate sources of quality content from other less desirable sources of info.

-Why this matters: Parents are more concerned about the well-being of their children then they were before having children, therefore they often source more information about a loved one’s health on social media and online more then ever before.
+Why this matters: Parents are more concerned about the well-being of their children then they were before having children.
+Therefore they often source more information about a loved one’s health on social media and online more than ever before.

 13. 60% of doctors say social media improves the quality of care delivered to patients. (source: Demi & Cooper Advertising and DC Interactive Group)

-Why this matters: This statistic is important because it shows that many doctors believe that the transparency and authenticity that social media helps spur is actually improving the quality of care provided to patients.
-Lets hope this is a continuing trend among the industry for patients at all levels.
+Why this matters: This statistic is important because it shows that many doctors believe that the transparency and authenticity that social media helps spur is improving the quality of care provided to patients.
+Let’s hope this is a continuing trend among the industry for patients at all levels.

-14. 2/3 of doctors are use social media for professional purposes, often preferring an open forum as opposed to a physician-only online community. (source: EMR Thoughts)
+14. 2/3 of doctors are using social media for professional purposes, often preferring an open forum as opposed to a physician-only online community. (source: EMR Thoughts)

-Why this matters: It is interesting that a majority of doctors chose a more open forum as opposed to discussion in a health care specific community online.
-It is a fascinating statistic because it feeds into the same premise that a certain level of transparency spurred by social media is taking ahold of the entire industry.
+Why this matters: It is interesting that a majority of doctors chose a more open forum as opposed to the discussion in a healthcare-specific community online.
+It is a fascinating statistic because it feeds into the same premise that a certain level of transparency spurred by social media is taking hold of the entire industry.

-Why this matters: Video marketing converts to traffic and leads much more easily than other forms of content because it more effectively gets across the point, shares a human element and is able to highlight the value of the facilities more quickly.
-Other hospital facilities should look to create video content based around interviews, patient stories and more.
+Why this matters: Video marketing converts to traffic and leads much more easily than other forms of content because it more effectively gets across the point, shares a human element and can highlight the value of the facilities more quickly.
+Other hospital facilities should look to create video content based on interviews, patient stories and more.

 16. International Telecommunications Union estimates that global penetration of mobile devices has reached 87% as of 2011. (source: mHealth Watch)

-17. 28% of health-related conversations on Facebook are supporting health-related causes, followed by 27% of people commenting about health experiences or updates. (source: Infographics Archive)
+17. 28% of health-related conversations on Facebook are supporting health-related causes, followed by 27% of people commenting on health experiences or updates. (source: Infographics Archive)